1. UNITED NATIONS SYSTEM

 UNIDIR is an autonomous institution within the framework of the

 United Nations.
-It was established by the General Assembly for
+It was established by the General Assembly for the

 purpose of undertaking independent research on disarmament and

 related problems, particularly international security issues.
+The

 Institute has its seat at the Palais des Nations in Geneva